simbiose/escambo/README.md

 escambo
 =======

-An HTTP content negotiator for Lua
+Escambo, an HTTP content negotiator, content-type parser and creator for Lua